amullinnix/CS8150AdvCompArch/README.md

 #### Q: I'm not sure what is meant by implementing buses.
 We were going to simply have each controller put messages on the other controller's queues for processing.
 Can you elaborate a bit more?

 A: TBD

+#### Q: Confirming, tag is not included in cache size, right?

+A: TBD